Chronos and Kairos: Mosfire Observations of Post-Starburst Galaxies in z~1 Clusters and Groups: Targets and Observations

 For the ground-based imaging, photometry was obtained by running Source Extractor (\texttt{SExtractor}; \citealt{BertinArn96}) in dual-image mode using an inverse-variance-weighted $R^{+}I^{+}$ and $R_{C}I^{+}Z^{+}$ stack as the detection image for SG0023 and RXJ1716, respectively.
 Prior to running \texttt{SExtractor} in each field, all images are registered to a common grid and convolved to the worst point spread function (PSF) for that field ($1\arcsec$ and $0.9\arcsec$ for SG0023 and RXJ1716, respectively) estimated from stacked point sources in each image using the Richardson \& Lucy algorithm in \texttt{scikit-image} to generate the convolution kernel.
-Fixed aperture photometry (1.3$\arcsec$) was then performed on these PSF-matched images ensuring that an identical fraction of the light of each object is measured in all broadband images.
-An aperture correction was made to the measured magnitudes by scaling the average ratio of aperture and AUTO flux densities across all bands for which the quantity was measurable.
+Fixed aperture photometry (1.3$\times$ the FWHM of the homogenized PSF) was then performed on these PSF-matched images ensuring that an identical fraction of the light of each object is measured in all broadband images.
+An aperture correction was made to the measured magnitudes by scaling the ratio of aperture and AUTO flux densities as measured in the detection image, a similar practice to that commonly adopted in other large surveys (e.g., \citealt{laigle16, thibaud16}).
 Magnitude uncertainties were calculated from adding, in quadrature, \texttt{SExtractor} uncertainties to our own estimates of background noise drawn from the 1$\sigma$ root mean square (RMS) scatter of measurements in hundreds of blank sky regions for each band.
 Photometry for the \emph{Spitzer}/IRAC images was treated separately due to the appreciably larger and differently shaped PSF ($\sim2\arcsec$) in these bands relative to the ground-based images.
 The package \texttt{T-PHOT} \citep{merlin15} was used to translate the segmentation map in the detection image for each field to its equivalent in the \emph{Spitzer}/IRAC images using a given kernel and to mitigate blending through optimal scaling of the resultant convolved segmentation map estimated from a fit to the observed data.
 Flux densities are then extracted from the scaled best fit model of each object.
 A summary of all imaging data and associated depths for both fields is given in Table \ref{tab:imaging}.